OSGeo/grass-website/content/contribute/sponsoring.md

 The donations are controlled in full transparency by the GRASS Project Steering Committee ([PSC](https://trac.osgeo.org/grass/wiki/PSC)).
-Funds offered to GRASS GIS are used to sponsor general GRASS GIS efforts, especially:
+Funds offered to GRASS GIS will be used to support general GRASS GIS efforts, in particular:

 - the organization of face-to-face coding sessions or [**Community Sprints**](https://grasswiki.osgeo.org/wiki/Category:Code_Sprint), *financial support can be used to make developers' participation possible*
 - offering [**Student Grants**](https://grasswiki.osgeo.org/wiki/Student_Grants) to support students while they contribute with actual coding, bug fixing, documentation or creation of educational resources.